arcus/education_modules/sql_basics/sql_basics.md

 First things first, what are you `SELECT`ing?
 Also, you do need to replace the ` = NULL` to ` IS NULL `, and end the query with a semicolon, not a period.

 `OR` isn't case sensitive, but we suggest leaving it in CAPITAL letters so it stands out as a keyword.
-And since there's no nesting and no mixing of `AND` and `OR`, parentheses around the `WHERE` clauses is totally optional.
-You only really **have** to add parentheses when you're mixing operations (just as in math, to make sure things get added before they're multiplied).
+And since there's no nesting and no mixing of `AND` and `OR`, the use of parentheses around the `WHERE` clauses is totally optional.
+You only really **have** to add parentheses when you're mixing operations (just as you do in math, to make sure things get added before they're multiplied).

 </div>

 ***************

 What has to change to make this code work?
 Select all that apply.
-You will be able to check your own work!
+You will be able to check your own work by making the corrections and seeing if the code runs!

 ```sql
 SELECT *             # we want all the fields/columns